5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 Sitting on the shelf in my garage gym is a small black notebook with a cover that says:" We’re grateful for you.”

+It was a gift from two longtime clients and it's where I record all the workout magic.
 It's not an elaborate plan with everything mapped out for the next 12 months.
 But it guides my workouts each day and gives me a way to track (and look back) on my progress.

 Tuesdays: Military Press, BB triceps extensions